► Citroen’s latest mid-sizer in all-electric form

 The Citroen e-C4 has a 134bhp electric motor and 50kWh battery.
 That puts it behind the Nissan Leaf, Hyundai Kona Electric and top-end Volkswagen ID.3s, and although its official WLTP range of 217 miles looks good for a supermini, it’s a little on the skinny side for a larger family car these days.

 We have some doubts about the real-world range, too, with the DTE range falling significantly faster than miles covered – a niggle shared with the Peugeot e-2008 – on our three-hour drive.
-We’ll wait until we’ve given it the full review treatment, though, before making a definitive judgment.
-However, if you’re going to be travelling distance and relying on public chargers on a regular basis, you might want to wait until real-world user data comes in before ordering one.
+Stick to urban environs and the distance covered generally matches the number of miles the range depletes by

 The good news is that the e-C4 supports up to 100kW rapid charging, allowing 80% of the battery to be charged in 30 minutes at a decent charging station.
 For home charging you get a Type 2 cable for free, allowing a regular 7.4kW charger to reach a 100% charge in seven hours and 30 minutes.
 From launch, all customers will be offered a Pod Point Solo Smart Charger thrown in, too.

-The Citroen e-C4 is a likeable electric car that goes a long way to broadening choice for those wanting to make the plunge into an EV.
-It’s a distinctive-looking car that we love for its single-minded pursuit of maximising comfort, and eschewing the increasingly tiresome roadholding bias prevalent in a generation of Nurburgring-honed family cars.
+Citroen's e-C4 is a likeable electric car that goes a long way to broadening choice for those wanting to make the plunge into an EV.
+It’s a distinctive-looking model that we love for its single-minded pursuit of maximising comfort, and eschewing the increasingly tiresome roadholding bias prevalent in a generation of unnecessarily Nurburgring-honed family cars.

-The PSA strategy of offering EVs and ICE cars that look the same is also interesting for those who want to go electric without making a fuss.
-Right now, the e-C4’s main rivals are the Nissan Leaf, which is ageing in several areas and the excellent Volkswagen ID.3, which is beginning to feel like a bit of a gamechanger.
+PSA's strategy of offering EVs and ICE cars that look the same is also interesting for those who want to go electric without making a fuss.
+Right now, the e-C4’s main rivals are the Nissan Leaf, which is ageing in several areas and the excellent Volkswagen ID.3.
 Both are bespoke EVs, designed as such from the ground up, and offer better range and efficiency.
 The e-C4 is more comfortable than both.